vdbrink/vdbrink.github.io/projects/slide_smart_curtains.md

   * as wake-up with natural light
   * a delivery guy is expected
     * If you have an integration with expected packages or meal delivery
-  * it's warmer inside than outside during a warm day
+  * it's warmer inside than it's outside during a warm day

+For a bedroom window: open it just a bit when it's completely dark outside to let some fresh air get inside.
+And close it completely again when it becomes light outside.

 <br>